Close

 Woman with dry eye relaxing

-Can menopause affect your Dry Eye?
+Can menopause cause Dry Eye Dsease?

 Yes!
 Research published in the National Library of Medicine shows that there is a link between menopause and dry eyes due to women’s decreasing hormones.
 This can cause itchy, sore and dry eyes.[6]

-Why are women over 50 more likely to suffer from chronic Dry Eye?
+Why are women over 50 more likely to suffer from chronic dry eye?

 Menopause is when your periods stop because of the decrease in hormone levels, which usually happens between the ages of 45 and 55.
 Perimenopause is when you have symptoms before your periods stop.